Navigating the complexities of the green transition: our considered approach to risk analysis

 The more ambitious the scenario is in terms of reducing emissions, the more radical the required changes in energy and economic systems will be.
 A measure that is often used is the so-called marginal abatement cost (MAC).
 This measures the cost (typically in USD) of reducing emissions on the margin, typically by an additional ton of CO₂.
 The MAC will increase as emissions cuts become more comprehensive.
 This occurs as ever more expensive technologies are needed to reach policy targets.

-Under STEPS, our INTERSECT℠ model predicts slightly higher carbon prices for developing economies than the Network for Greening the Financial System (NGFS) and somewhat similar carbon prices of around $100-110 in 2050 for advanced economies.
+Under STEPS, our INTERSECT℠ model predicts slightly higher carbon prices for developing economies and somewhat similar for advanced economies compared to the the Network for Greening the Financial System (NGFS).
 These estimates are broadly in line with the International Energy Agency (IEA) and NGFS.

-However, in the NZE scenario, we find significant discrepancies in estimated carbon prices between NGFS and our INTERSECT℠ model estimates.
+In the NZE scenario, however, we find significant discrepancies in estimated carbon prices between NGFS and our INTERSECT℠ model estimates (see Figure 3).

 Our conclusion is therefore to focus on industries with:

-Integrating asset impairments into financial sector risk management is crucial to identify vulnerabilities, maintain regulatory compliance, and foster investor confidence; ultimately enhancing resilience and enabling timely intervention in case of expected losses.
+Integrating asset impairments into financial sector risk management is crucial to identifying vulnerabilities and maintaining regulatory compliance, while also fostering investor confidence to ensure resilience and a timely intervention of expected losses.
 This involves combining static and dynamic climate stress tests in the evaluation of asset impairments and integrating them into overall risk management.

 For financial institutions, it would be natural to lean into the stress test approach used in prudential regulation.
 The principle here is to divide the assets into equity and debt-based investments, then rely on asset impairments to estimate (i) reduced equity returns and (ii) increased default risk for debt-based instruments in various scenarios, like transitioning from STEP to NZE.